docpad-archive/documentation/core/meta-data.html.md

 ### For Files & Documents

 #### `toJSON()`
-Same as the [Backbone Model toJSON](http://backbonejs.org/#Model-toJSON), but we will also toJSON the original Meta Data to `meta` within the result.
+Same as the [Backbone Model toJSON](http://backbonejs.org/#Model-toJSON), but will also call `toJSON` on the original Meta Data to `meta` within the result.

 #### `getMeta()`
 Get the Meta Data [Backbone Model](http://backbonejs.org/#Model) for the file.